Skip to content

 Even if turnover is below the limit, voluntary GST registration is recommended to avail input tax credit.

-Yes, a registered office address is mandatory for Pvt Ltd company registration.
+Yes, a registered office address is mandatory for a Private Limited company registration.
 However:

 • It can be a commercial or residential address